au-nlp/project-milestone-p2-group22/README.md

 ### Virtual Environment

 Another option is to use a virtual environment with the packages needed.
 There are many different ways, so do the one you see fit.
-I like `uv`, which just is
+We like `uv`, which is just

 ```shell
 $ uv sync